 Relocating a laboratory can be a complex undertaking.
 Whether the move is off campus, on campus, or the laboratory is closing permanently, this guide will provide you with the information to ensure a safe, regulatory compliant and timely move.

-Contact EH&S Hazardous Materials at (323) 442-2225 as soon as you learn of your move, as some processes and procedures for preparing your lab take longer than others.
+Contact the Hazardous Materials Division at (213) 740-7215 as soon as you learn of your move, as some processes and procedures for preparing your lab take longer than others.
 The scope of your move, including the materials being relocated will determine the type of services you will need.

 Please also keep in mind: